top of page

 for the Last 10,000 Years . . .

-the SAFE LIMIT for C02 in the atmosphere is 350 parts per million.
+the SAFE LIMIT for C02 in the atmosphere was 350 parts per million.

 But in April 2021, CO2 hit the UNSAFE measurement of